rmd5/lat-long/README.md

 ### getDistance()

-An integer will be returned with the distance between two points in kilometers.
+An floating point will be returned with the distance between two points in kilometers.

 Response:
-`int`
+`float`

 ## License